Solskjaer delighted with Ighalo signing: He's a Man Utd fan & will give absolutely everything | Goal.com

 “I know him from way back when he was playing in Norway 10-12 years ago, his career has developed since then and he gives us a different option up front.

 "I'm delighted that he wanted to come for a few months.
-It's from now until the end of season on a loan and it's great to have him around.
+It's from now until the end of the season on loan and it's great to have him around.

-"He's a Man Utd fan and he'll give everything, on and off the pitch."
+"He's a Man United fan and he'll give everything, on and off the pitch."

 That left Anthony Martial and Mason Greenwood as the club's only fit senior strikers, with Solskjaer determined to add goals to his squad before the window shut.

-A host of names were linked with a move to the Red Devils, including Wolves' Raul Jimenez, Paris Saint-Germain's Edinson Cavani and Southampton's Danny Ings.
+A host of names were linked with a move to the Red Devils, including Wolves forward Raul Jimenez, Paris Saint-Germain's Edinson Cavani and Southampton star Danny Ings.

-As the days ticked by towards the deadline some surprising names then cropped up, including Leicester forward Islam Slimani and Bournemouth's Josh King.